nnt0/fily/README.md

 You can use different ways of getting the paths to the files you want `fily` to work on as long as the paths are either separated by a new line or you specify their separator and they are sent to stdin.

 I also recommend that you always enable logging since `fily` will only report errors to stderr if the error causes the whole operation to fail.
 Otherwise it just logs them.
 If something didn't quite go like you expected it to or only some files were processed, check the logs.

+Also, if you use any operation besides `find` without piping the input it will just wait for input through stdin.
+You can directly paste what you want in there and then send EOF with Ctrl + D or Ctrl + Z depending on what platform you are on.

 ## Operations